javag97/design/content/posts/2018-09-10/index.md

 Any laymen person would be able to tell you in an instant where the subject of the first photograph is.
 A local from London might tell you that they pass by the second photograph on their morning commute.
 London is one of the most visited locations in the world with [thirty million annual visitors](http://www.uncsbrp.org/tourism.htm).
 Yet, only a handful of people could tell you how this mural came to be.

-Our app's goal is to promote the celebration of culture and spirit of artistry.
-The art of a society reflects a lot about the society itself.
-By allowing others to discover local art, the hope is that other people can be more aware of their own culture.

 # Problem